soraghallaigh/FH-Training-App-Sencha/README.md

 * Update index.html
 * Add the view to Viewport.js
 * A button needs to be added to the homepage and styled with CSS.
-* The button requires a handler with setActiveItem().
+* The button requires a handler with setActiveItem(app.views.ViewName).

 ## Step 4